A U.S. Conference of Mayors and Target Opportunity

 On January 21, 2021, in the opening session of that year’s Winter Meeting of the U.S. Conference of Mayors, Laysha Ward, Target’s Executive Vice President & Chief External Engagement Officer, announced the creation of a two-year, $700,000 Police Reform and Racial Justice Grant Program, a national partnership between the Conference of Mayors and Target aimed at identifying, supporting and promoting police policies and practices in cities shown to be effective in advancing the goal of justice for all residents.

-This January, in the Conference’s 2022 Winter Meeting in Washington, San Antonio Mayor Ron Nirenberg, Chair of the Conference’s Mayors and Business Leaders Center for Compassionate and Equitable Cities, recognized the winners of the first year awards – Dallas, Albuquerque, and Salisbury, MD – and announced that the second year of the competition would soon be underway.
+In January 2022, in the Conference’s Winter Meeting in Washington, San Antonio Mayor Ron Nirenberg, Chair of the Conference’s Mayors and Business Leaders Center for Compassionate and Equitable Cities, recognized the winners of the first-year awards – Dallas, Albuquerque, and Salisbury, MD – and announced that the second year of the competition would soon be underway.
 A short time later, mayors were invited to submit their cities’ applications for the second-year awards and on June 4, in the 90th Annual Conference of Mayors in Reno, Target’s Laysha Ward announced that New Orleans (LA), Irving (TX), and Central Falls (RI) had been selected to receive the awards.
 Ms. Ward also announced that the grant program had been extended into a third year.

-THE AWARDS – In this second year of grant awards, the Conference is again inviting all its members, including its service members, to submit descriptions of police reform policies and/or initiatives that have been implemented and are showing evidence of progress in achieving reform and racial justice goals in their cities.
+THE AWARDS – In each year of the grant program, the Conference invites all its members, including its service members, to submit descriptions of police reform policies and/or initiatives that have been implemented and are showing evidence of progress in achieving reform and racial justice goals in their cities.
 Applications describing prospective or startup programs will not be considered for grant awards.

-Also note that cities submitting applications in the first round of the grant program are not barred from applying for funding in the third round.
+Also note that cities submitting applications in the first and /or second round of the grant program are not barred from applying for funding in the third round.
 Previously submitted applications that have been updated based on additional experience may be resubmitted for consideration.
-Applications seeking awards for other efforts underway are, of course, also welcome, but only one application may be submitted by your city.
+Applications seeking awards for other efforts underway are, of course, also welcome, but only one application may be submitted by a city.

-A panel of judges, to include former mayors and recognized policing and racial justice experts, will identify the cities to receive the grant awards.
-In this second year of the program, an award will be made in each of three population categories:
+A panel of judges including former mayors and recognized policing and racial justice experts select the cities to receive the grant awards.
+In each year of the program, an award is made in each of three population categories:

 - $175,000 to one city of 300,000 residents or more